George Evans is a versatile member of Derby County’s first-team squad and is now in his third season with the club.

-Evans, the son of former Manchester City player and physio Ronnie Evans, followed in his dad’s footsteps, signing for City as a six-year-old and worked his way up through the ranks.
+Evans, the son of former Manchester City player and physio Ronnie Evans, followed in his dad’s footsteps, signing for City as a six-year-old and worked his way up through the youth ranks.
+He was, in addition, capped for England at Under-17 and Under-19 level.

 In September 2015, Evans made his first-team debut in City’s 4-1 win against Sunderland in the League Cup.
 In doing so, he became the second player in history to represent the club in every age group, after Chris Chantler.